VanMeter’s homer lifts D-backs over slumping Phillies 3-2

 PHOENIX (AP) — Josh VanMeter hit a two-run homer, Taylor Widener pitched five quality innings and the Arizona Diamondbacks beat the slumping Philadelphia Phillies 3-2 on Tuesday night.

-The Phillies lost for the fifth time in seven games as they try to keep pace in the National League playoff race.
+The Phillies lost for the fifth time in seven games and dropped 2 1/2 games behind first-place Atlanta in the NL East.
 Bryce Harper homered in the third to give Philadelphia a 1-0 lead but his team couldn’t generate much offense the rest of the way.

 It was Harper’s 22nd homer of the season.
 The All-Star walked in the first inning to stretch his on-base streak to 24 games.

-The Phillies — trailing 3-1 — threatened in the ninth when Brad Miller hit a double off Tyler Clippard with one out.
+Philadelphia — trailing 3-1 — threatened in the ninth when Brad Miller doubled off Tyler Clippard with one out.
 Miller moved to third on a flyout before Travis Jankowski walked.
-Miller scored on a wild pitch and Jankowski moved to second, but Alec Bohm popped up to shallow left for the final out.
+Miller scored on a wild pitch and Jankowski went to second, but Alec Bohm popped up to shallow left for the final out.

+The Phillies managed just three hits even though they hit several balls hard.
+Didi Gregorius’ long fly in the eighth looked as though it might be a homer, but Pavin Smith ran it down on the warning track for the third out.

+“We just couldn’t get anything going, couldn’t break through,” Miller said.
+“Did some good things but couldn’t break through.”

 Clippard earned his third save.
 Miguel Aguilar (1-1) got the win after throwing 1 1/3 innings of scoreless relief.